 - An introduction setting the aims and objectives of the study in context.
 This should briefly sketch the main work on which the research will draw, with references.
 Any relevant policy or practical background should also be included.
-A clear link must be made between the aims and objectives and the scope and theme of the call. - The detailed research questions to be addressed should be clearly stated. - Clearly state and describe both the framework and specific methods for analysis proposed, and explain the reasons for their choice.
-Particular care should be taken to explain any innovation in the methodology or methods, or how different methodologies or methods may be combined.
+A clear link must be made between the aims and objectives and the scope and theme of the call. - A vision statement for the delivery of PRUK. - The case for support must provide justification for the suggested Hub team composition, particularly where the team is spread across multiple institutions, and justification for the chosen leadership model (co-Directors, Director and Deputy or one Director), outlining how the team will provide the required skills and expertise to lead this national resource.

-- If the research involves data collection or acquisition you must demonstrate that you have carried out a datasets review, and explicitly state why currently available datasets are inadequate for the proposed research. - The data, materials or information to be collected should be clearly stated, and the methods for achieving this explained.
+- The case for support must also demonstrate the interdisciplinary nature of this programme and how the hub team will work with the social sciences and biomedical communities to be a cohesive PRUK community. - The detailed research questions to be addressed should be clearly stated. - Clearly state and describe both the framework and specific methods for analysis proposed, and explain the reasons for their choice.
+Particular care should be taken to explain any innovation in the methodology or methods, or how different methodologies or methods may be combined. - If the research involves data collection or acquisition you must demonstrate that you have carried out a datasets review, and explicitly state why currently available datasets are inadequate for the proposed research. - The data, materials or information to be collected should be clearly stated, and the methods for achieving this explained.
 Where sampling is involved, the sampling frame, population and sample sizes, the sample design and arrangements for any pilot should be specified, and the reasons given for the procedures adopted.
-Where access to people or archives is needed, indicate clearly the records, population or samples to be consulted, and any permissions already obtained. - Explain how the proposed work will complement the current portfolio of productivity research and does not overlap with the themes of ongoing ESRC productivity and other investments. - ESRC is committed to funding excellent research which is also adventurous, speculative and innovative, and with the potential for scientific and/or user impact.
+Where access to people or archives is needed, indicate clearly the records, population or samples to be consulted, and any permissions already obtained. - ESRC is committed to funding excellent research which is also adventurous, speculative and innovative, and with the potential for scientific and/or user impact.
 Where there are risks associated with such research please outline any measures which will be taken to mitigate them. - It is vital that the economic and social impact of all projects funded by ESRC is maximised.
 Consider potential beneficiaries and users involved in the development of the proposal and the delivery of the grant where appropriate.
 This should cover who will benefit from the proposed research, and the relevance of the research to these beneficiaries. - Explain what steps you will take, to provide opportunities for users to benefit from your research, and to ensure that your research has maximum economic and societal impact. - Indicate the expected outputs both academic and those orientated to (potential) users (eg articles, papers, datasets, events).
 Where possible, describe the expected impact. - Include details of any potential for linkages to other research activities (for example, those supported by other funding bodies in the UK or beyond) or for international collaboration. - Include details of any capacity-building activities.